anna-a-m/programming-for-linguists/data_structures/queue_/README.md

     ![](./docs/images/queue_first_element.png)

-    Th Queue is not empty already.
+    The Queue is not empty already.
 It contains one element - one person.
     Usually the operation of adding an element to the Queue named "PUT".

     We can do this operation again and again.
 But it is not so easy...
 The Queue can overflow sometimes.